 And guess who Avery's first client is?
 Does he like to ride motorcyles and tell girls chasing after stolen cars that their car has been stolen?
 Toldja you wouldn't need the additional two guesses.

 Then boom!
-"Story" is over, until the next
+"Story" is over, until the next gouge installment comes out.

 If this is indicative of the quality the self-publishing revolution will bring us, then I think we're past the storming of the (New York publishing) Bastille and well into the Terror.